1907 Vanderbilt Commodores football team: Week 7: Sewanee

 Vanderbilt faced one of Sewanee's greatest teams in its annual rivalry game which would decide the SIAA championship.
 Vanderbilt won a close game 17–12.

 With the Commodores down 11–12, the game featured a 35-yard catch by Vanderbilt center Stein Stone, on a double-pass play then thrown near the end zone by Bob Blake that set up the 3-yard Honus Craig touchdown run to win at the very end.
 The double pass was cited by Grantland Rice as the greatest thrill he ever witnessed in his years of watching sports.
 McGugin in Spalding's Football Guide's summation of the season in the SIAA wrote "The standing.
 First, Vanderbilt; second, Sewanee, a mighty good second;" and that Sewanee back Aubrey Lanier "came near winning the Vanderbilt game by his brilliant dashes after receiving punts."

 The starting lineup against Sewanee: V. Blake (left end), McLain (left tackle), Sherrill (left guard), Stone (center), King (right guard), Hasslock (right tackle), B. Blake (right end), Costen (quarterback), Campbell (left halfback), Craig (right halfback), Morton (fullback).

-Post-season
+Postseason

 End Bob Blake made Walter Camp's All-America Honorable Mention, as well as the first team All-American selection of Michigan coach Fielding Yost.
 Sam Costen was elected captain for next year.
 Vandy claimed the championship of the South.

 Players

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1907 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1907 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.